fredrikburmester/streamyfin/README.md

 ## 📄 License

-Streamyfin is licensed under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Streamyfin is licensed under the Mozilla Public License 2.0 (MPL-2.0).
 This means you are free to use, modify, and distribute this software.
-However, any modifications or larger works must also be released under the GPL-3.0.
-This license ensures that all versions of the software remain free and open source.
+The MPL-2.0 is a copyleft license that allows for more flexibility in combining the software with proprietary code.

-Key points of the GPL-3.0:
+Key points of the MPL-2.0:

 - You can use the software for any purpose
 - You can modify the software and distribute modified versions
 - You must include the original copyright and license notices
-- You must disclose your source code when you distribute the software
+- You must disclose your source code for any modifications to the covered files
-- Any modifications or larger works must also be licensed under GPL-3.0
+- Larger works may combine MPL code with code under other licenses
+- MPL-licensed components must remain under the MPL, but the larger work can be under a different license

-For the full text of the license, please see the [LICENSE](LICENSE.txt) file in this repository.
+- For the full text of the license, please see the LICENSE file in this repository.

 ## 🌐 Connect with Us